launix-de/jsontype/README.md

 Syntax
 ======

+`*` - accepts everything but undefined values
 <pre>
-string - only accepts string
-mail - only accepts strings that are formed like an email "abc" - only accepts string with exactly this content
+* - accepts everything but undefined values string - only accepts string mail - only accepts strings that are formed like an email "abc" - only accepts string with exactly this content